lzukw/WirelessDisplay/README.md

 The script for streaming uses a H264-codec for ffmpeg-streaming, so the package libavcodes-extra is necessary.
-On Fedora, this codec is part of the RPM fusion repositories, but there seems to be an openh264.
+On Fedora, this codec is part of the rpmfusion-free repository.

 Note: `xdotool` and a `tigervnc-viewer` are only necessary on the projecting-computer.
 For a Linux-projecting-computer they can be easily